oVirt/ovirt-site/source/feature/genericregistration.html.md

 ### Comments and Discussion

-Comments and discussion can be posted on mailinglist or the referenced bug.
+Comments and discussion can be posted on mailinglist

 <Category:Feature> <Category:VDSM>